Mostafalol1233/0neteams/replit.md

 - Added ONE TEAM logo from provided assets
 - Ensured "ONE TEAM" and "Soft Skills Mastery Program" remain in English across all languages
 - Applied purple gradient backgrounds to program sections
+- Fixed Replit scripts appearing in browser console by creating separate production HTML file
-- Optimized for Vercel deployment with proper build configuration
+- Created clean build system using `client/index.production.html` for deployment
-- Removed Replit-specific scripts for clean production deployment
+- Optimized Vercel configuration for static site deployment with simplified JSON structure
+- Resolved white page issue on Vercel by ensuring proper HTML template is used in builds

 ## User Preferences